wmde/wikibase-rest-api-proposal/SCOPE.md

 ### Response links

 Many REST APIs link to endpoints around them.
-The Mediawiki core team suggested that they may also want to do this.
-It is likley that we will investigate this in the future, but for this this falls out of scope for the initial spec.
+Unfortunately, for the time being, this kind of linking falls out of scope for the initial specification of this API.
+However, we do intend to investigate this topic for future iterations of this spec, in accordance with recommendations from the Mediawiki Core Platform Team.

 ### UI focused modules